webishdev/spring-boot-react-stopnik-demo/README.md

 ### Configuration

-Two users exists `foo` with password `bar` which is a normal user, and `bar` with password `foo` with is an Admin user and can access the Admin endpoint.
+Two users exists
+-  `foo`, with password `bar`, which is an normal user
+-  `bar`, with password `foo`, which is an Admin user and can access the Admin endpoint

 ## Spring Boot server